 1. Chemotherapy Induced Neuropathic Pain (CINP)

-Chemotherapy Induced Neuropathic Pain (CINP) patient population in the US, 5EU and Japan was estimated to be ~2 million cases in 2018 and is projected to grow at a CAGR of 1.1% (Data Monitor March 2018).
+Chemotherapy Induced Neuropathic Pain (CINP) patient population in the US, 5EU and Japan was estimated to be ~2 million cases in 2018 and is projected to grow at a cumulative annual growth rate of 1.1% (Data Monitor March 2018).

 CINP is an area of unmet medical need for patients treated with some of the most common cancers.
 CINP is caused by oral or intravenous chemotherapy given to treat the primary tumor or metastases.
 Common chemotherapy agents that cause peripheral neuropathy include taxanes (paclitaxel and docetaxel), platinum-based drugs (cisplatin and oxaliplatin), vinca alkaloids (vincristine), thalidomide, and proteasome inhibitors (bortezomib).
 CINP can begin after the first dose of chemotherapy and is often related to cumulative dose.
 CINP manifests in hands, feet, and sometimes face and can extend in a glove and stocking distribution to affect lower arms and lower legs.
 The pain is typically of pricking or burning character and may be described as an “electric sensation”.